#WeAreNotWaiting | Annual Innovation Summit | D-Data ExChange | Patient Voices Contest

 #WeAreNotWaiting for the cure.

-We thank entrepreneur and D-advocate Anna McCollister-Slipp, who recently told Forbes:
+Back in 2014 entrepreneur and D-advocate Anna McCollister-Slipp told Forbes:

 “Everybody seems to think that it’s OK to wait another two or three years for this process to play itself out.
 In terms of the business or policy cycles that’s the current trajectory, but for those of us who live with this data dysfunction, two or three years can make the difference between going blind or dying in our sleep.
 It’s purely an issue of priorities and urgency and despite glowing rhetoric to the contrary – patient needs are nowhere in sight for manufacturers or policymakers.”